 This is always the biggest perk for me.
 If you stick to the routine while you are away, it makes getting back home a complete breeze.

 You don’t have to stick to a crazy strict schedule of events on vacation to keep your baby on a routine.
-It’s still okay to go with the flow.
+It’s still OK to go with the flow.
 After all, you know your baby better than anyone else!
 I promise that you can make your vacation enjoyable if you keep your baby happy by giving them plenty of rest, play and food when they expect it.